-We were incorporated in Maryland on March 1, 2011 and commenced operations in July 2011 after the successful completion of our initial public offering.
-We focus on investing in, acquiring and managing a diversified portfolio of residential mortgage assets, other real estate-related securities and financial assets, which we refer to as our target assets.
-Recently, our target assets were expanded to include investments in real estate.

-We conduct our operations to qualify and be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes.
+We are a Maryland corporation focused on investing in, acquiring and managing a diversified portfolio of residential mortgage assets, other real estate-related securities, financial assets and real estate, which we refer to as our target assets.
+We are externally managed by our Manager, a wholly-owned subsidiary of Angelo Gordon, pursuant to a management agreement.
+Our Manager, pursuant to the delegation agreement dated as of June 29, 2011, has delegated to Angelo Gordon the overall responsibility of its day-to-day duties and obligations arising under the management agreement.
+We conduct our operations to qualify and be taxed as a REIT for U.S. federal income tax purposes.
 Accordingly, we generally will not be subject to U.S. federal income taxes on our taxable income that we distribute currently to our stockholders as long as we maintain our intended qualification as a REIT.
 We also operate our business in a manner that permits us to maintain our exemption from registration under the Investment Company Act of 1940, as amended, or the Investment Company Act.
-Our common stock is traded on the NYSE under the ticker symbol "MITT".
-Our 8.25% Series A Cumulative Redeemable Preferred Stock and our 8.00% Series B Cumulative Redeemable Preferred Stock trade on the NYSE under the ticker symbols "MITT PrA" and "MITT PrB", respectively.
+Our common stock is traded on the NYSE under the ticker symbol MITT.
+Our 8.25% Series A Cumulative Redeemable Preferred Stock ("Series B Preferred Stock") trade on the NYSE under the ticker symbols MITT-PB, respectively.